 Can vary widely.
 It depends on how long both the physical and digital forms of the product will take to build, and what exactly you are trying to test.

 Confirm that the current "riskiest assumption" lies in Value Proposition, Key Resources, or Cost area.

-Formulate a hypothesis which implies the existence of a physical version of the product in order to conduct testing
+Formulate a hypothesis that implies the existence of a physical version of the product in order to conduct testing.

 Validate your hypothesis.